lkoepsel/Labs_10C_Class/README.md

 Now switch to the *VS Code* window.
 1. Make sure the top icon in the left-side panel is selected to view your files.
 The second panel will show *EXPLORER* at the top.
-1. Click on the ">" to the left of examples, to show the folders.
+1. Click on the ">" to the left of *examples*, to show the folders.
 1. Click on the ">" to the left of the folder *blink* to show the files.
 1. Click on *main.c* to show the file in the main *Editor* window
 1. Go to line 10 and change *200* to *1000*